zeeamd/learn-terraform-aft-account-request/README.md

 - A DEV OU was created manually for test purpose
 - The DEV OU needs to be registered with AWS Control Tower before use
 - Lookup AWS Control Tower activity to check if account provision request has reached for intitiation
+- The custom fields will be available as SSM parameters in the vended account